open-telemetry/semantic-conventions/docs/http/http-spans.md

 should be prepared for `error.type` to have high cardinality at query time, when no additional filters are applied.

-If operation has completed successfully, instrumentations SHOULD not set `error.type`.
+If the request has completed successfully, instrumentations SHOULD NOT set `error.type`.

 **[3]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods)